lisp-docs/cl-language-reference/docs/chap-6/g-b-the-loop-facility/_g-b-b-f-b-summary-of-variable-initialization-and-stepping-clauses.md

-**6.1.1.5.1 Summary of Variable Initialization and Stepping Clauses**

 The for and as constructs provide iteration control clauses that establish a variable to be initialized. for and as clauses can be combined with the loop keyword and to get *parallel* initialization and *stepping*\<sub\>1\</sub\>.
 Otherwise, the initialization and *stepping*\<sub\>1\</sub\> are *sequential*.